adhistac/rust-code-analysis/rust-code-analysis-book/src/commands/README.md

 ## REST API

-**rust-code-analysis-cli** can be run as a server which accepts requests sent through `REST API`.
-The server receives in input the filename of a source code file and returns the relative metrics formatted as a `json` file.
+**rust-code-analysis-cli** can be run as a server which accepts requests sent through <a href="https://github.com/adhistac/rust-code-analysis/blob/adhistac-patch-1/rust-code-analysis-book/src/commands/rest.md" target="_blank">REST API</a>.The server receives in input the filename of a source code file and returns the relative metrics formatted as a `json` file.